huakaibubai1991/huakaibubai1991.github.io/_pages/awards.md

 <p style="font-size: 20px; font-weight: bold;">Services</p>

-- [2012.06] Volunteer from the Qing Gong College of North China University of Technology participated in the project of caring for autistic children and lonely elderly people
+- [2012.06] Volunteer from the Qing Gong College of North China University of Technology participated in the projects of caring for autistic children and lonely elderly people